alligreubel/microsoft-qa-docs/microsoft-qa-docs/onboard/tag-guidelines.md

 Tag descriptions help customers to better understand which service the tag represents.

-- Tag descriptions start with "Questions about..."
+- Tag descriptions start with "Technical questions about..."
 - Tag descriptions have a maximum of 255 characters to keep them short and to the point.
 - Tag descriptions do not contain line breaks.